 Innomech Confirms Major Investment in Solar

-Our own eco-friendly building already incorporates multiple technologies for more efficient energy use and waste management so investing."
+“Innomech has always been committed to minimising the environmental impact of its business and uses clean technologies wherever possible, provided they have commercially-acceptable payback times.
+Our own eco-friendly building already incorporates multiple technologies for more efficient energy use and waste management so investing.”

 ELY-based GB Innomech – which specialises in developing advanced automation to improve manufacturing efficiency and costs – has this week confirmed a major investment in solar power that will allow the company to be carbon neutral by the end of the year.